What Is Spermicide?

 How Does Spermicide Work?

-Spermicides immobilize and kill the sperm before they are able to swim into the uterus.
-To be effective, the spermicide must be placed deep in the vagina close to the cervix.
+Spermicides block the cervix (the opening to the uterus) and slow sperm down to make it harder for them to swim to an egg.
+In order to work, the spermicide must be placed deep in the vagina close to the cervix.
 Creams, gels, and foams are squirted into the vagina using an applicator.
 Other types of spermicides include vaginal contraceptive film (VCF), a thin sheet placed in the back of vagina by hand, and vaginal suppositories.

 Spermicides must be placed in the vagina before sexual intercourse.
 The instructions will say how long before sex the spermicide should be used.
-Some offer protection right away but most must be placed in the vagina at least 15 minutes before sex so they have enough time to dissolve and spread.
-All forms of spermicides are only effective for 1 hour after they are inserted.
-Another application of spermicide is needed if more than 1 hour passes before sex, as well as before repeated sex.
-Douche should not be used for at least 6 hours after sex with spermicide use.
+Most must be placed in the vagina at least 10 to 15 minutes before sex so they have enough time to dissolve and spread.

-Over the course of a year, about 29 out of 100 typical couples who rely on spermicide alone to prevent pregnancy will have an accidental pregnancy.
-Of course, this is an average figure and the chance of getting pregnant depends on whether spermicide is used correctly and consistently.
+Over the course of a year, about 28 out of 100 typical couples who use spermicide will have an accidental pregnancy.

-Spermicides are not as effective on their own as other types of birth control and work best when used in combination with another form of birth control.
-However, they are convenient, inexpensive, and easy to use.
+Spermicides are not as effective on their own as many other types of birth control and work best when used with another form of birth control.

 Spermicides may irritate the vagina and surrounding skin.
 This irritation may make it easier to be infected with STDs like HIV.
-Another possible side effect is recurrent urinary tract infections because the spermicide can disrupt the normal balance of bacteria in a girl's body.
+Those who use spermicide may be more likely to develop urinary tract infections.

 Where Is Spermicide Available?